britive/terraform-provider-britive/docs/guides/migration-guide.md

+**v3.0.2** is the current release and the recommended upgrade target — it is the same rewrite plus fixes accumulated across v3.0.1 and v3.0.2 for issues found during early v3.0.0 upgrades.
+See [Which v3 release to upgrade to](#which-v3-release-to-upgrade-to).
+Everything else in this guide applies to the whole v3.x series.

 This guide explains:

 - Why this migration happened and what it means for you.
+- Which v3 release to upgrade to, and what v3.0.1 and v3.0.2 fix.
-- What is unchanged, and what new functionality v3.0.0 adds.
+- What is unchanged, and what new functionality v3.x adds.
 - The risks involved, since this is a **full internal rewrite**, not an incremental change.
 - How to **back up your Terraform state** before upgrading.
 - What to expect on your **first plan and refresh** after upgrading.